filecoin-project/fvm-docs/docs/index.md

 ## Visions and goals

-To mitigate the well-known risks often due to the Solidity-to-WASM compilation path, we are adopting a WASM and bytecode approach instead of working directly in Solidity.
+To mitigate the well-known risks due to the Solidity-to-WASM compilation path, we are adopting a WASM and bytecode approach instead of working directly in Solidity.

 Building libraries and primitives to interact with IPLD data will also be a core priority.